ericnickus/ericnickus/README.md

 </div>

 About Me :
-- :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.
+- :telescope: I’m working as a blockchain developer and contributing to frontend and backend for full stack web applications.

-- :seedling: Exploring Technical Content Writing.
+- :seedling: I am learning and working with Ethereum smart contracts and other blockchain technology.

+- :👯 I’m looking to collaborate on cool hackathon ideas.

 - :zap: In my free time, I solve problems on GeeksforGeeks and read tech articles.